Dolphin2333/FinQA-with-QSTAR/docs/HPC_SETUP.md

   --served-model-name "Fin-R1"
 ```

-Example client (from a login or compute node):
+Example client (run on a login/compute node):

 ```python
 from openai import OpenAI